Approximation systems: Numerical Implementation

-The vector $\bar{g}^{[n]}:=\bar{g}_0^{[n]}$ then represents a function with value $\bar{g}^{[n]}(k)$ at the point $\bar{\gamma}(k)$.
-This approximation of $g^{[n]}$ will become better as the partition $\bar\gamma$ of $\gamma$ becomes finer.
-Unlike exact computation of $g^{[n]}$, computation of $\bar{g}^{[n]}$ carried out up to a certain numerical precision does not get significantly more complicated with each increment in $n$.
-Hence, provided that the coefficients $a_i$ are already given or computed, and that the functions $f_i$ to be applied do not substantially increase in computational complexity, the computational effort of this numerical implementation tends to be linear in both the depth $n$ and the partition fineness $N$, rather than exponential.
-However, one should also take into account that exact computation gives in principle much more accurate results than the above algorithm.
-To get an increasingly accurate approximation of a target function $g$ using the numerical algorithm, it requires beside an increment in $n$ also a simultaneous increment in $N$, which makes a comparison between the approaches of course less straightforward.
+Unlike exact computation of $\fn^{[n]}$, computation of $\bar{\fn}^{[n]}$ carried out up to a certain numerical precision does not get significantly more complicated with each increment in $n$.
+Hence, provided that the coefficients $\cf_i$ are already given or computed, and that the functions $f_i$ to be applied do not substantially increase in computational complexity, the computational effort of this numerical implementation tends to be linear in both the depth $n$ and the partition fineness $N$.
+However, one should keep in mind that unlike for symbolic evaluation, to get an increasingly accurate approximation of a target function $\fn$ using the numerical algorithm, it requires besides an increment in $n$ also a simultaneous (and not necessarily proportional) increment in $N$.

-Another practical advantage of the numerical implementation comes up in cases when $g^{[n]}$ cannot even be expressed in terms of known mathematical functions (cf.~\cite[Appendix]{4}).
-Then, numerical calculation is the only option. \end{remark}
+The need for numerical implementation also comes up in situations where $\fn^{[n]}$ cannot even be expressed in terms of known mathematical functions (such as we will encounter in the next section).
+Then, numerical calculation seems the only option.